pivotal/blog/archetypes/post.md

 ---
 draft: true
 categories: ["BOSH", "CF Runtime", "API", "Logging & Metrics", "Agile"]
-author: tammer
+author: Change this to your name, and make sure you have an entry in data/authors
 short: >
-  Short Description...
+  Short description for index pages, and under title when viewing a post.
 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam.
 ---